 Life feels so complicated some of the time.
 OK, maybe most of the time.
-It can feel like it would be nice to have a list of do’s and don’ts to live by.
+It can feel like it would be nice to have a list of do’s and don’ts to make decisions by.

 Oh wait, that’s been attempted.
 We’ve learned that doesn’t work out so well.